ogofe/dj_palette/docs/getting_started.rst

 2. :doc:`quick_start` - Get it working in 5 minutes
 3. :doc:`features` - Explore all features
 4. :doc:`template_tags` - Learn the custom template tags
+5. :doc:`examples` - Full Example on how to use Django Palette
-5. :doc:`components` - Build custom components
+6. :doc:`components` - Build custom components

 Key Concepts
 ============